GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 other axiomatic RDF triples may be extrapolated from a RDF dataset.
 An example is [RDF Schema entailment](https://en.wikipedia.org/wiki/RDF_Schema#RDFS_entailment).

-For SPARQL queries, Tracker implements a subset of [RDF Schema entailment rules](https://www.w3.org/TR/rdf-mt/#RDFSRules).
+For SPARQL queries, TinySPARQL implements a subset of [RDF Schema entailment rules](https://www.w3.org/TR/rdf-mt/#RDFSRules).
 Rules *rdfs1*, *rdfs5*, *rdfs6*, *rdfs10*, *rdfs11*, *rdfs12* and *rdfs13* are
 not implemented.